zhp510730568/bert-1/README.md

 # Multi-GPU Ready BERT

-This is a folk of the original (Google's) BERT implementation.
+This is a fork of the original (Google's) BERT implementation.

 * Add Multi-GPU support with Horovod